 (b) appoint, at the cost of the Contractor, an independent competent person to conduct the whole or part of the performance assessment and to compile a report for submission to the Secretary-General and review by the Commission.

 [8.
-Where, as a result of paragraph 7 above, a revised assessment and report is produced, a new consultation in accordance with regulation 93 bis shall be conducted on the revised assessment.]
+Where, as a result of paragraph 7 above, a revised assessment and report is produced, a new consultation in accordance with regulation 93 ter shall be conducted on the revised assessment.]

 9. Where, as the result of a review by the Commission under paragraph 6 above, the Commission concludes that the Environmental Management and Monitoring Plan is determined to be inadequate in any material respect, the Commission shall require the Contractor to deliver a revised Environmental Management and Monitoring Plan, taking into account the findings and recommendations of the Commission.
 A revised plan shall be [treated the same way as a modification of a Plan of Work pursuant to regulation 57 mutatis mutandis].